-3.2 Video transects
+2.2 Video transects

-The PELAGIOS is towed horizontally at specified depths of 20-1000 m.
-The standard towing speed over ground is 1 knot (0.5 m/s), and the speed is monitored via the ship's navigational system.
+20-1000 m.
+The standard towing speed over ground is 1 knot (0.51 m s-1), and the speed is monitored via the ship's navigational system.
 A video transect at a particular depth can take as long as desired and is terminated by lowering the PELAGIOS to the next desired depth.
-Maximum deployment time with full batteries is approximately 6 hours.
+Maximum deployment time with full batteries is approximately 6 h.
 The typical transect duration is 10-30 min.
 The depth of the PELAGIOS can be monitored via online CTD data.
-Figure 2 shows the trajectories of the PELAGIOS at different depths in the water column during a video transect down to 700 m.
-The deployment from deck into the water and the reverse is fast and typically takes only about 5 min (see video clip in the ESM.
-It is possible to deploy PELAGIOS in 'blind mode', where only the depth is monitored using an online depth sensor (e.g., Hydrobios ©) and the video (without transmitted preview) is recorded locally on the camera.
-The system can be operated completely blind (i.e., with no communication between deck and underwater unit) where the target depth is estimated from the length and angle of the wire put out, and the actual depth is recorded on the system by CTD or an offline pressure sensor e.g. SBE Microcat ©.
+Figure 2 shows the trajectories of the PELAGIOS at different depths in the water col- umn during a video transect down to 700 m.
+The deployment from deck into the water and the reverse is fast and typically takes only about 5 min (see video clip) (2010) in the ESM (2011).
+It is possible to deploy PELAGIOS in "blind mode", where only the depth is monitored using an online depth sensor (e.g., Hydrobios ©) and the video (without transmitted preview) is recorded locally on the camera.
+The system can be operated completely blind (i.e., with no communication between deck and underwater unit) where the target depth is estimated from the length and angle of the wire put out, and the actual depth is recorded on the system by CTD or an offline pressure sensor, e.g., SBE Microcat ©.